sbardian/gatsby-plugin-breadcrumb/README.md

 - `Click Tracking`: Click tracking creates a breadcrumb of out of the path taken (clicked) by the user.

-  - Add the plugin to your `gatsby-config.js`
+  - Add the plugin `gatsby-plugin-breadcrumb` to your `gatsby-config.js`
-  - Import and use the `<Breadcrumb>` component, passing the required props on pages you wish to see the breadcrumb.
+  - Import and use the `<Breadcrumb />` component, passing the required props on pages you wish to see the breadcrumb.

     - [Click Tracking example](#click-tracking-example)